okviz/okviz.github.io/_mydocs/synoptic-panel/features/importing.md

 ---
 layout:             page
-title:              Importing Multiple Maps
+title:              Importing Maps
-menu_title:         Importing Maps
 published:          true
 date:               2024-05-26
-modified:           2024-05-29
+modified:           2024-10-02
 order:              /synoptic-panel/features/importing
 ---

 Synoptic Panel allows you to import multiple maps at once.
-This feature is particularly useful when you have hundreds or thousands of maps to import and you want to save time.

-> Note that this feature is intended to be used with remote maps only; to import multiple local maps at once you can simply select multiple files in the file picker dialog.

-<todo>Add notice regarding the Lite version</todo>
+## How to Import Local Maps

+<todo>Explains how to import multiple local maps</todo>

+## How to Import a Remote Map

+<todo>Explains how to import a map</todo>

-## How to Import Multiple Maps
+## How to Import Multiple Remote Maps with a JSON File

+<todo>Restructure</todo>

+>> Synoptic Panel Lite does not support this feature.
+To use it, you need to upgrade to the [full version](../versions/index.md).

-To import multiple maps into Synoptic Panel, follow these steps:
+To import multiple remote maps into Synoptic Panel, follow these steps:

 1. Add the visual to your report as specified in the [Getting Started](../get-started/index.md) section.

 2. Click ***+ Add Map*** and select the ***Import URLs*** element.

+    <todo>Update the image to include</todo>
     <img src="images/import-urls.png" width="200">

     If you have already loaded a map, you can click the ***+ Add*** button in the Map Editor dialog.

 3. Select the JSON file containing the list of maps you want to import (see below).

-## Import File Specifications
+### Import File Specifications

 To automatically import multiple maps in Synoptic Panel, you need to provide a JSON file containing a list of map URLs, plus some additional information for each file.
 The JSON must have the following structure: